 Different Anxiety - Different Mistakes

-There are many things that make your anxiety worse.
+Many things make your anxiety worse.
 Some of them are related to the disorder you have, and others are related to anxiety in general.
 The best thing you can do is get a better understanding of what causes your anxiety, what it's symptoms mean, and how to control it.
-Start my free 7 minute anxiety test to find out what kind of anxiety you may have, and how to treat it.
+Start my free 7-minute anxiety test to find out what kind of anxiety you may have, and how to treat it.